abeliani/translated-slug-helper/README.md

 print $slug->from('Привет мир!', 'en'); // if MyMemory service is available: hello-world | otherwise by transilt driver: privet-mir
 ```

-Ff you need to change the word separator. you can pass it through settings object
+If you need to change the word separator. you can pass it through settings object

 ```php
 // Passing new divider +